saumyapo/scRNAseq_workflow/analysis/README.md

 Markdown has an overview on the basics of scRNA-seq analysis and the code is very generic as a means to explain with example.
-The actual code is present in each file n mentioned at the respective stages of the analysis.
+The actual code is present in each file mentioned at the respective stages of the analysis.

 Highly recommend: [Seurat Guided Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial#assigning-cell-type-identity-to-clusters)